egberts/egberts.github.io-src/content/articles/pelican-python-debugging.md

 At the bottom right of your `Run/Debug Configuration` dialog, press the `Apply` button.

-Then press then `Run` button and enjoy debugging.
+Then press `Run` button and enjoy debugging.

 If you are debugging a plugin, you need to add a breakpoint inside the pelican.run() function in `pelican/pelican/__init__.py` due to multi-subprocess boundary.